fossabot/trader.python/README.txt

 Create a new API key on each website.
 If using Bitfloor, use the API password you assigned on the website.
 It will be required to use your API key.

-encrypt_apikey.py:  	You need to generate encrypted keys beforehand with the encrypt_apikey.py command
+encrypt_apikey.py:  	You need to generate encrypted keys beforehand with this command
 			*Sometimes the generation does not work (just re-run this script -				it can take up to 3 times until it is verified)*

 	Use bitfloor as the site name for Bitfloor
 	Use mtgox as the site name for Mt.
 Gox
 	Use btc-e as the site name for BTC-E
 	Use bitstamp as the site name for Bitstamp
 	Where it says "Enter an encryption password: (This is the password required to 	execute trades)" -For bitfloor this is your passphrase that you entered on the website.
 		-For mtgox you Create your own password, just be sure to remember it.
 		-For btce you Create your own password, just be sure to remember it.
 		-For bitstamp, there is no API Key or Secret.
 Use your user ID in place of 			"API Key" and Password in place of "API Secret" .
 You should provide an 		entirely different password to access the encrypted password. (to add a layer 		of security)

 INSTRUCTIONS: